womenrising/womenrising/README.md

 ###Reporting Bugs

-Currently how to report bugs is being worked on.
+Currently the how to report bugs is being worked on.
 If you have any issues please send it to info@womenrising.co.

 Please make sure that you have your issues be as detailed as possible (screenshots are always helpful!!).